Venezuela opposition says shots fired at election campaign caravan

-CARACAS Venezuela's opposition said on Sunday shots were fired at one of its candidates' campaign caravan in a poor neighbourhood of Caracas amid rising national tensions over next month's parliamentary election.
+CARACAS Nov 22 Venezuela's opposition said on Sunday shots were fired at one of its candidates' campaign caravan in a poor neighborhood of Caracas amid rising national tensions over next month's parliamentary election.

 President Nicolas Maduro has said the Dec.
 6 vote for a new National Assembly is the toughest election the ruling socialists have faced in their nearly 17-year government and polls show widespread voter anger at Venezuela's economic crisis.